Manufacturing veterinary medicines under the ACVM Act 1997

 - operate under a documented system for all manufacturing steps (including quality control and market release)

-- make sure your product is fit for purpose and meets product/manufacturing specifications
+- make sure your product is fit for purpose and meets product and manufacturing specifications

 - comply with the conditions of the exemption.